Erich Wolfgang Korngold: The Adventures of Robin Hood (1938)

 In 1938, Korngold was conducting opera in Austria when he was asked by Warner Brothers to return to Hollywood and compose a score for The Adventures of Robin Hood (1938), starring Errol Flynn and Olivia de Havilland.
 The film, based on a largely fictional English legend, is considered the finest of its kind, with a continuous series of romantic and adventurous sequences propelled by Korngold's dynamic score.
 Music historian Laurence E. MacDonald notes that there were many factors which made the film a success, including its cast, its Technicolor photography and fast-paced direction by Michael Curtiz, but "most of all, there is Korngold's glorious music."
 And film historian Rudy Behlmer describes Korngold's contribution to this and his other films:

 Before Korngold began composing the score, Austria was invaded by Germany and annexed by the Nazis.
 His home in Vienna was confiscated by the Nazis.
-And because it meant that all Jews in Austria were now at risk, Korngold stayed in America until the end of World War II.
+Because all Jews in Austria were now at risk, Korngold stayed in America until the end of World War II.
 He later said, "We thought of ourselves as Viennese; Hitler made us Jewish."

 Korngold noted that the opportunity to compose the score for Robin Hood saved his life.
 It also gave him his second Academy Award for Best Original Score and established the symphonic style that would later be used in action films during Hollywood's Golden Age.
 Modern day epics such as the Star Wars and Indiana Jones trilogies similarly included original symphonic scores.
 Composer John Williams has cited Korngold as his inspiration in scoring the Star Wars series.